 There are some situations in which the abuse isn’t done in a physical or emotional manner; rather, it’s done financially and causes a significant amount of loss for the elderly individual.
 As a family member, it’s up to you to recognize signs of financial abuse in the nursing home to protect the rights of your loved one.

 Here are some of the most common signs of financial abuse to look out for:

 - Missing Property: While it may not be a direct financial loss, missing property can be a clear sign that someone is taking from your loved one and potentially selling the items for profit.
 Belongings, day-to-day items, or even medications that go missing could prove to be a sign of financial elder abuse.

 - Verbal Complaints: If your loved one is coherent and recognizes that there are some missing items, belongings, credit cards, cash, or even bank statements, it could be something that you may want to look into deeper.
 You may also notice that there are some items being hidden because your loved one is worried someone will take something.

 - Financial Losses: If you have access to your loved one’s bank statement and recognize that there are funds missing or there is some spending that seems out of the ordinary, you may want to see if there are signatures to accompany the purchases.
-You may also recognize bills or expenses that are not normal appearing as paid.
+You may also recognize bills or expenses that are not normal.